98AnnaM/recipe-website-project/README.md

 - Cloudinary - the application uses Cloudinary for image upload.
 - Exception handling - via @ControllerAdvice and @ExceptionHandler.

+## Installation Instructions:
+Before running the application open the application.yml and:
+- Configure the environment variables for database, email and cloudinary account.
+- Make sure the sql init mode is set to always, so it will execute the data.sql file when you run the application.

 ## Screenshots